ibm-cloud-docs/power-iaas/pricing.md

 ### Monthly usage example
 {: #pricing-monthly-usage-example}

-In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance that has 1 core with 8 GB of memory, a 150 GB disk, and is running AIX 7200-03-02, at a base price of $250.57 per month ($0.343 per hour).
+In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance that has one core with 8 GB of memory, a 150 GB disk, and is running AIX 7200-03-02, at a base price of $250.57 per month ($0.343 per hour).
 As the month progresses, the customer adds more memory.
 The new price for the LPAR is $339.45 per month ($0.465 per hour).
 The monthly bill is pro-rated by the hour for the resources deployed.

 | Hours elapsed in a month       | Amount charged   |  LPAR description     |
 | ----------------------------- | ----------------- | --------------------  |